-Therefore, the HERA-BE-Incubator project aims
+Therefore, the HERA-BE-Incubator project aims to:

-A) to sustain the current COVID-19 genomic surveillance and
+- Sustain the current COVID-19 genomic surveillance

-3. to facilitate the active participation of clinical laboratories by creating an automated design, to describe quality aspects and to allow the sustainability of the project by developing a legal and operational framework.
+- Facilitating the active participation of clinical laboratories by creating an automated design, to describe quality aspects and to allow the sustainability of the project by developing a legal and operational framework.

 - Flyer EN: hera-be_eng.pdf